 I grew up in San Diego in Southern California.
 And then I went to The University of Oregon in Eugene, where I studied Fine Art and Economics.

-When did you get into art and why?
+When did you get into art?

 I have honestly always been attracted to the art.
 When I was younger, I radiated towards 3D mediums but more recently, my focus has shifted towards 2D art (Drawing, printmaking, and painting)